nicoleT2-dotcom/JavaScript-Calculator/README.md

 # JavaScript-Calculator
-JavaScript calculator-earliest version to latest
+JavaScript calculator-earliest version to latest (latest version is styled and interactive)